Our current turnaround time is 24-48 hours!

 Please select 0 – 2 optional essay topics.
 (Respond in 250 words or fewer.)

-2) We believe there is benefit in sharing and sometimes questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
+3. We believe there is benefit in sharing or questioning our beliefs or values; who do you agree with on the big important things, or who do you have your most interesting disagreements with?
 What are you agreeing or disagreeing about?

 This prompt is an inquiry: how do you communicate with others about difficult topics and issues?
 Duke wants to foster the kind of learning environment that encourages respectful discussions about beliefs and values, so tell them about someone you speak with about issues you hold dear to your heart.
-Maybe it’s a mentor in your life, who you consult when you feel overwhelmed by current events.
+Maybe it’s a mentor in your life, who you consult when you feel overwhelmed by current events and trust to give you sound advice.
 Do they provide reassurance that you’re on the right path?
+Then consider the opposite.
 Perhaps it’s a family member who tends to disagree with your worldview and vision for a better future.
-How do you approach these complex conversations?
-Have you ever questioned what you believe in, or perhaps, discovered a new perspective you hadn’t considered before?
-How have you become a better listener or speaker because of these chats?
-Don’t forget to mention the topic or issue of importance here, so you can also give admissions insight into what you care about.
+How do you approach these complex conversations of disagreement?
+What topics do you disagree or agree about?
+And furthermore, if there’s room in the word count, how have you become a better listener or speaker because of these chats?
+Specifics of how these discussions transpire and what topics you cover will give admissions insight into what you care about.

-4) Duke’s commitment to diversity and inclusion includes sexual orientation, gender identity, and gender expression.
-If you’d like to share with us more about your identity in this context, feel free to do so here.
+5. Duke’s commitment to inclusion and belonging includes sexual orientation, gender identity, and gender expression.
+Feel free to share with us more about how your identity in this context has meaning for you as an individual or as a member of a community.

-Duke was one of the first schools to embrace the subject of sexual orientation in their essay questions, and this is yet another step in their overt attempt to recruit a truly diverse pool of applicants.
-They want you to know that they are embracing all sexual orientations, and if you are open to discussing your own history and identity, feel free to share your story.
-Note that this question will likely not be applicable to all students, so if you don’t have a related story to tell, we recommend responding to two of the other three prompts!
+Duke was one of the first schools to embrace the subject of sexual orientation and gender identity in their essay questions, and this is yet another step in their overt attempt to recruit a truly diverse pool of applicants.
+They want you to know that they embrace all sexual orientations and gender expressions, so if you are open to discussing your identity, feel free to share your story.
+Note that this question will not be applicable to all students, so if you don’t have a relevant story to tell, we recommend responding to two of the other three prompts!

 Need help writing your essays?